cloudfoundry/routing-release/README.md

 #### Migrating from etcd

-For existing deployments that use etcd, there is a two-phase upgrade process to migrate to a relational database.
+For existing deployments of routing-release on versions prior to 0.141.0, there is a two-phase upgrade process to ensure a zero-downtime migration from etcd to a relational database.
-1. Deploy the most recent version of routing-release.
-The migration depends on a recent change to routing-api whereby only one instance is active at a time; this is achieved using a lock in Consul.
+1. Upgrade to routing-release some version between 0.141.0 and 0.146.0, inclusive, but do not add the `routing_api.sqldb` properties which would trigger a migration.
+The migration depends on a change to routing-api whereby only one instance is active at a time; this is achieved using a lock in Consul.
-1. Configure your manifest with the `routing_api.sqldb` property and redeploy routing-release.
+1. Then configure your manifest with the `routing_api.sqldb` property and redeploy routing-release.
+You may upgrade to the latest release version at the same time.

-This process should ensure a migration with zero downtime to application backends.

 ### Validation of TLS Certificates from Route Services and UAA